skumagai/inbreeding/README.md

 To install this software, first download this so

-[manuscript]: Redelings et al. Bayesian co-estimation of selfing rate and locus-specific mutation rates for a partially selfing population
+[manuscript]: http://www.example.com "Redelings et al. Bayesian co-estimation of selfing rate and locus-specific mutation rates for a partially selfing population"